Mettodo/NIA/README.md

 ## Implementation arrangements
 Local youth are the key project agents: they are not “passive beneficiaries” but active agents who lead the creation of a SINA community in Njombe.
 The other agents offer a conducive environment and provide support and expertise in required topics.
 This arrangement has already been successfully implemented to replicate SINA communities in Zimbabwe or DRC, to mention a few.
 It allows youth to gain skills by taking up responsibilities within self-organization in a SINA community and to grow personally and professionally while putting learned tools immediately into practice.
 All the agents will walk the talk and self-organise with Holacracy.
-Hence, decision-making (including the channeling of funds) will be consent-based and transparent.
+Hence, decision-making (including the chanelling of funds) will be consent-based and transparent.

 ### Transparency
 - Gnosis safe main multisig wallet: [0x308Fd8FB79379dEAD5A360FFb6Dd2D1AFf9F5EE4](https://etherscan.io/address/0x308Fd8FB79379dEAD5A360FFb6Dd2D1AFf9F5EE4)